To reduce disk usage

 - Audit log exported to a CSV file

-When you want to reduce the disk usage, it is effective to delete unnecessary attachments.
+An effective way to reduce your disk usage is to delete unnecessary attachments.

-- Disable the feature to track the change history of the app
+- Disabling the Change History feature of the app

 Disabling the Logging Feature for Change History